New Ross Standard

-The newspaper was first published in the late-19th century (c.
-1889).
-In recent years, it has also been made available as an ePaper which can be accessed digitally.
+The newspaper was first published c.
+1889.
+In later years, it has been made available as an online newspaper.

 It contains stories relating primarily to New Ross town and its surrounding area, as well as stories relating to County Wexford and to a lesser extent County Kilkenny.
-The topics covered are wide-ranging.
-It also contains many photographs, which are published in colour.
-It has advertisements and sports sections.
-It also publishes court reports.
-It is the best selling regional newspaper in the New Ross area.
+It was, as of 2021, the "best selling regional newspaper in the New Ross area".

-Currently, it is a member of the Independent Newspaper, Periodical, Book, and Directory Publishers Industry.
+It is owned by the Mediahuis Ireland, a subsidiary of Mediahuis.